Background

 Weekly raster estimates

-stored in the widely used GeoTIFF raster format, and we refer to them as
+The weekly estimates are all stored in the widely used GeoTIFF raster

-“weekly cubes” (e.g. the “weekly abundance cube”).
-All cubes have 52
+abundance cube”).
+All cubes have 52 weeks and cover the entire globe,

-weeks and cover the entire globe, even for species with ranges only
+even for species with ranges only covering a small region.
+They come

-zeroes, such that any cells that are NA
+with areas of predicted and assumed zeroes, such that any cells that are

-where we didn’t produce model estimates.
+represent areas where we didn’t produce model

-All estimates are the median expected value for a 2 km, 1 hour eBird Traveling Count by an expert eBird observer at the optimal time of day and for optimal weather conditions to observe the given species.
+All estimates are the ensemble median expected value for a 2 km, 1 hour eBird Traveling Count by an expert eBird observer at the optimal time of day and for optimal weather conditions to observe the given species.

 - Occurrence: the expected probability of encountering a species.